vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 - "Only 30% went into integration with existing systems - and that's because the infrastructure was already solid."
 - "In a less well-designed system, those percentages would be reversed - 70% fighting infrastructure, 30% on actual features."

-**Overall Impression - Pleasure to Work With:**
+**Overall Impression - Solid Foundation with Room to Grow:**
-- "My overall impression: This is a well-engineered system, and it was genuinely a pleasure to work with."
+- "My overall impression: This is a well-engineered system with a particularly strong data layer."
-- "The architecture decisions - RDF foundation, modular design, reusable infrastructure - compound over time."
+- "The architecture decisions - RDF foundation, clean data abstraction, reusable infrastructure - provide a solid foundation."
-- "Each new feature becomes easier because you're building on solid foundation."
+- "The data layer's quality means features like faculty tracking can be added without re-architecting the core."
-- "That's the sign of good software engineering - not just that it works, but that it's maintainable and extensible."
+- "There's room for improvement in the application layer modularity, but the system is maintainable and the right foundation is in place."

 **Transition:** "But every system, no matter how well-designed, has opportunities for improvement.
 Let me share the key one I identified while analyzing the codebase."